What Makes for Good Visual Instructions? Synthesizing Complex Visual Reasoning Instructions for Visual Instruction Tuning: Empirical Analysis of Visual Instructions

 \section{Empirical Analysis of Visual Instructions}

-In this section, we conduct an empirical study that fine-tunes two representative MLLMs~(\ie, BLIP-2 and MiniGPT-4) on the selected visual instruction collections in Section~\ref{sec:preliminary}, to examine the effect of different task types and different characteristics for visual instructions.
+In this section, we empirically study the effect of different task types and different in visual instruction tuning by fine-tuning two representative MLLMs~(\ie BLIP-2~\cite{Li-2023-ICML-BLIP2} and MiniGPT-4~\cite{zhu-2023-arxiv-MiniGPT}) on the visual instruction collections selected in Section~\ref{sec:preliminary}.